 Asian Studies Focus Award Requirements

-To receive the Asian Studies Focus Award, a student will complete at least 16 credits from the following choices, which must:
+To receive the Asian Studies Focus Award, a student will successfully earn a C, P or better in at least 16 credits from the following choices, which must:

-- Include no more than two courses from one discipline (e.g. Art, Japanese, Literature)
+- Include no more than two courses from one discipline (e.g. Art, an Asian Language, Literature)

 - Cover more than one geographic area of Asia